maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### Caching

-Is it ok to return slightly stale data if it can be accessed much more quickly?

-Can we prempt what the user will request and cache the value ahead of time?
+Increase availability and resilience by [caching](https://aws.amazon.com/caching/) the result to queries that might be accessed again or precalculating the result of something that will likely be queried later.
+The trade off here is that the user will not always see the most up to date data.

-If so, [caching](https://aws.amazon.com/caching/) the data could be a good option to increase availability and reduce load on the rest of the system.
+If many queries now access the cache instead of getting the latest data this can greatly reduce load on the rest of the system.

-The system should eventually update and be correct and this type of system is known as eventually consistent.

 ### Events and Queues